 Action:

-If the client fails to appear at a hearing, and the court enters an adverse judgment because of the parent’s non-appearance, the parent’s lawyer should not ask the court to allow him or her to withdraw.
-Instead, the parent’s lawyer should object to entry of the judgment or order and should take prompt action to contact the client.
-The parent’s lawyer should advise the client that if he or she is dissatisfied with the court’s order or judgment the lawyer may move the court to modify or vacate the order pursuant to ORS 419B.923.
-If the client directs the lawyer to pursue a motion to modify or vacate the judgment, the lawyer should take prompt action to do so.
+If the parent client fails to appear at a hearing, and the court enters an adverse judgment because of the parent client’s non-appearance, the parent’s lawyer should not ask the court to allow him or her to withdraw.
+Instead, the parent’s lawyer should object to entry of the judgment or order and should take prompt action to contact the parent client.
+The parent’s lawyer should advise the parent client that if he or she is dissatisfied with the court’s order or judgment the parent’s lawyer may move the court to modify or vacate the order pursuant to ORS 419B.923.
+If the parent client directs the parent’s lawyer to pursue a motion to modify or vacate the judgment, the parent’s lawyer should take prompt action to do so.

 Commentary:

 The parent’s lawyer should be aware that ORS 419B.923 requires that a motion to modify or vacate an order or judgment of the juvenile court must be filed within a “reasonable period of time.”
-In light of that requirement, inter alia, it is particularly important that the parent’s lawyer inform the court that he or she wishes to continue his or her appointment in the face of the parent’s non-appearance.
-That is particularly so in cases where the juvenile court terminates a parent’s parental rights based on the parent’s non-appearance.
-Should the parent’s lawyer withdraw upon a parent’s non-appearance in a termination of parental rights matter, the parent is then left without counsel to offer advice about the option of filing a motion to set aside the judgment and is without counsel to properly prepare and file the motion should one be warranted.
-Further, when the court has allowed the lawyer to withdraw in a termination of parental rights matter, it is unlikely that court will grant a parent’s request for appointment of counsel to litigate a motion under ORS 419B.923 because upon the termination of the parent’s parental rights, the parent is no longer a party to the case.
-In sum, in most instances, the lawyer for the parent’s withdrawal upon a parent’s nonappearance effectively forecloses the parenting from obtaining relief under ORS 419B.923.
+In light of that requirement, inter alia, it is particularly important that the parent’s lawyer inform the court that he or she wishes to continue his or her appointment in the face of the parent client’s non-appearance.
+That is particularly so in cases where the juvenile court terminates a parent client’s parental rights based on the parent’s non-appearance.
+Should the parent’s lawyer withdraw upon a parent client’s non-appearance in a termination of parental rights matter, the parent client is then left without an attorney to offer advice about the option of filing a motion to set aside the judgment and is without an attorney to properly prepare and file the motion should one be warranted.
+Further, when the court has allowed the parent’s lawyer to withdraw in a termination of parental rights matter, it is unlikely that court will grant a parent client’s request for appointment of an attorney to litigate a motion under ORS 419B.923 because upon the termination of the parent’s parental rights, the parent client is no longer a party to the case.
+In sum, in most instances, the lawyer for the parent’s withdrawal upon a parent client’s nonappearance effectively forecloses the parent client from obtaining relief under ORS 419B.923.
 Thus, only after the parent’s lawyer has made a good faith effort to locate his or her client and has been unable to do so during the pendency of a “reasonable period of time,” should the parent’s lawyer seek withdrawal or acquiesce to termination of his or her appointment.

 STANDARD 10 - APPEALS ISSUES FOR TRIAL LAWYER

-Consider and discuss the possibility of appeal with the client.
+The parent’s lawyer should consider and discuss the possibility of appeal with the parent client.

 Action: